Healthy Snacks: How to Make Multi Pulses Dhokla (With Photos)

 Why Eat Multi Pulses Dhokla?

-- 1 Big bowl soaked pulses, 1 cup horse gram, 1 cup green gram,1/2 cup chickpeas, a fistful soybean
+- 1 big bowl of soaked pulses, 1 cup horse gram, 1 cup green gram,1/2 cup chickpeas, and a fistful of soybean

 - 1/2 inch ginger